b3-exmo/b3-exmo.github.io/docs/Doctrines/Doctrine.md

 — [Enrichment F: ‘As If from Mine Own Mouth’: The Role of Prophets in the Church](https://www.churchofjesuschrist.org/study/manual/doctrine-and-covenants-student-manual/enrichment-f-as-if-from-mine-own-mouth-the-role-of-prophets-in-the-church?lang=eng&id=p27#p27), Doctrine and Covenants Student Manual, Institute

 ...
 So why do we have counselors then?
 It's an autocracy, one man's words are all we need to change doctrine.
-I am legitimately asking, if this is the case, why does the president of the church need counselors?
+I am legitimately asking: if this is the case, why does the president of the church need counselors?
 Does he counsel with them?
 Sure sounds like he doesn't need to.

 &nbsp;